 The Galaxy Note's big screen and S Pen stylus are certainly not for everyone.
 The Samsung Galaxy S6 and Galaxy Alpha offer a more mainstream smartphone setup - the Note 4 brings together big power, a big screen and big productivity.

-If you're after a top-end smartphone which won't break the bank (or your palm, pocket or handbag) then you're probably in the wrong place.
+If you're after a top-end smartphone which won't break the bank (or your palm, pocket or handbag) then you're probably in the wrong place - you could consider the Galaxy S6 or Galaxy S6 Edge, and while they offer the latest tech from Samsung, they're not exactly cheap either.

-The Samsung Galaxy Note 4 is up against the likes of the Nexus 6, Nokia Lumia 1520, Huawei Ascend Mate 7 and the steeply priced iPhone 6 Plus, with the latter the only one matching the Note 4 in terms of cost.
+The Samsung Galaxy Note 4 is up against the likes of the Nexus 6, LG G Flex 2, Huawei Ascend Mate 7 and the steeply priced iPhone 6 Plus, with the latter the only one matching the Note 4 in terms of cost.

 It's also no longer the newest flagship in Samsung's fleet either, with the introduction of the Galaxy S6 and Galaxy S6 Edge providing the most cutting edge tech and an improved design.